-Please join St. Mark’s Episcopal Church, 1908 Central Avenue, for a Taizé-style service on Friday evening, May 18, at 7:00pm.
-If you are an old friend of Taizé or someone who wants to try it, they invite you to join them on Friday and find a beautiful spot of calmness, serenity and peace.
+Please join St. Mark’s Episcopal Church, 1908 Central Avenue, for a Taizé-style service on Friday evening, January 18, at 7:00pm.
+Come for quiet singing led by the Sancte Spiritus Taize musicians, with opportunities for stillness and reflection.
+They invite all to be with them for this service and possibly find a spot of calmness, serenity and peace.
 The doors to St. Mark’s will be open at 6:30pm for quiet meditation.
 The 45-minute service will begin at 7:00pm and as the custom, will be followed by a reception in the parish hall.

 Pull Tab Donations Benefit Shrine Club